 3. Process all required forms for payment or continuation of benefits.

 4. Provide assistance to surviving spouse and/or other beneficiaries.

-The Employee Tuition Scholarship Program is available to all full time employees, (including those on sabbatical, professional development, Grant-in-Aid, and educational leave), who are employed in a salaried position.
-This program permits employees who meet academic requirements to enroll for a maximum of six (6) free credit hours of classes a semester.
+The Employee Tuition Scholarship Program is available to all full time salaried employees, (including those on sabbatical, professional development, Grant-in-Aid, and educational leave), who are employed in a salaried position.
+This program permits employees who meet academic requirements to enroll for a maximum of six (6) free credit hours of classes per academic term.
 This program is administered by the Office of the University Registrar.

 A. PAYROLL DEDUCTION OPTIONS

 There are several programs offered to employees for the convenience of payroll deduction.
 They are: Pre-paid College, State Childcare Centers and Leach Recreational Center.

 B. RECREATIONAL AND CULTURAL OPPORTUNITIES

 The University sponsors social clubs, public lectures, art exhibits, motion pictures, plays, concerts, dances, and sports events that are available to its employees.
 The facilities of the University are also available to employees; these include the library, student union, bookstore, food service facilities, golf course, tennis courts, swimming pool, the Seminole Reservation, and facilities in the Recreation Center.